tuberry/desktop-lyric/README.md

 * The lyric files ([LRC] format) are located in `~/.lyrics`;
 * The filename format is `Title-Artist1,Artist2.lrc`;
 * The missing lyrics will be downloaded from [NetEase];
-* Draw at an even pace.
-Exact synchronization with the song is impossible;
+* Draw at an even pace so that exact synchronization with the song is impossible;

 ## Acknowledgements